teamrun/gulp-seajs/README.md

 ### param:

 * gulp.src:  you should read the main js file which you seajs.use
-* mainID: the main Module ID for the seajs app entrance.
-Should be an absolute path based on your project.
+* mainID: the main Module ID for the seajs app entrance. ~~Should be an absolute path based on your project~~ both relative path and abslute path are supported. but relative path will based on your sea.js file, it brings more complexity

 ### feature:
 * receive the entry file stream and scan for all the require dependiences